Payment & Insurance Information

 - Checks

-We’ll discuss session fees during your consultation or first appointment so there are no surprises
+We’ll discuss session fees during your consultation or first appointment so there are no surprises.

 Cancellations & Missed Appointments

 Life happens—but I do ask for at least 24 hours’ notice if you need to cancel or reschedule.
+Sessions canceled with less than 24 hours’ notice (or missed entirely) will be charged the full session fee.
+Please note that insurance companies typically do not reimburse for missed sessions.

-Insurance & Out-of-Network Benefits
+Out-of-Network Benefits

 - I provide a detailed receipt (a “superbill”) that you can submit to your insurance company.